 Huge changes were made in the release of the Let It Be/Get Back movie.
-Instead of a movie to be shown in theaters, it’s a three-part documentary streaming now on Disney+, and to be released on DVD & Blu-ray February 8th, 2022 (but was postponed).
-My Amazon DVD I ordered in January arrived on February 28th, 2022.
-The U.K. Beatles website says the “estimated” release date for the Get Back DVD/Blu-ray is May 27th, 2022.
+Instead of a movie to be shown in theaters, it’s a three-part documentary streaming now on Disney+, and was to be released on DVD & Blu-ray February 8th, 2022, but was postponed until July 12th, 2022, because the Blu-ray had an audio flaw.

 The three films are longer than we were originally told.
 Part one is 2-hours-37-minutes.
 Part two is 2-hours-53-minutes.
 Part three is 2-hours-18-minutes.

-Director Peter Jackson (famous for the Lord Of The Rings trilogy) worked with the 56-hours of original Let It Be film footage for nearly four years, and in June, 2021 he released this statement:
+Director Peter Jackson (famous for the Lord Of The Rings trilogy) worked with the 56-hours of original Let It Be film footage for nearly four years.

 Jackson says he was mostly able to select different camera shots and angles than were used in the Let It Be movie.
 He sees it as a documentary about the making of the original film.
 The quality of the film footage has been restored to a new clarity for today’s high-definition viewing.
 They’ve also talked about making the original movie available in the higher quality form.